mmontone/neo4cl/README.md

 ## Lisp compatibility

-SBCL only.
+SBCL.

-Once it's fully functional for Neo4j 4.3 and 4.4, support may be added for other implementations, if any interest is shown.
+Support may be added for other implementations once it's fully functional for Neo4j 4.3 and 4.4, if any interest is shown.
+PRs are welcome, to assist with this or any other aspect.

 ## Dependencies